 Wayne, the Badass Typewriter Table

-He brought it to me Sunday, and told me I'd hit one out of the ball park.He'd dug around on the internet for some history on this piece, maybe underbid himself a bit.
+He told me I'd hit one out of the ball park.He'd dug around on the internet for some history on this piece, maybe underbid himself a bit.

 In high school I rode 25+ miles a day regularly, and did all my own maintenance on my Schwinn.
-When I lived in California, I got an old Motobecane; an old French guy actually stopped me on the street to look it over.
-At the moment I'm a bad bike-mom to a Bianchi.
+When I lived in California, I bought my Motobecane at a church sale; an old French guy actually stopped me on the street to look it over.
+At the moment I'm a terrible bike-mom to a Bianchi.
 I had to let someone else change a tire because I couldn't get it right.
 I'm still not healthy enough to bike the way I like.
 But I'm here to tell you about the table.

 The New York Times reported, on September 9, 1902, a giant merger between Sherman Cycle Company and Manson Cycle Company, both of Chicago, with the Great Western Cycle Company.
 Times said that operations would relocate to LaPorte, Indiana, where Great Western operated.
 It's speculated that the company moved to making furniture during the war to make use of all these metal tubes.